davidlamprecht/rdf-gnn-recommendation/README.md

-## Bridging RDF Knowledge Graphs and Graph Neural Networks in Recommender Systems
+## RDF Knowledge Graphs and Graph Neural Networks in Recommender Systems

 * [Paper Recommendation](./paper-recommendation) using SOA-SW.